salsita/siros-postgres/api-server/README.md

 # API server

-The server does not perform and DB write operations, so we only need DB user with read-only access (`siros-api` DB user, see DB schema [README.md](../db-schema/README.md) for details).
+The server does not perform any DB write operations, so we only need DB user with read-only access (`siros-api` DB user, see DB schema [README.md](../db-schema/README.md) for details).

 ## `.env` file